jlevy/kash/README.md

 The simplest way to illustrate how to use kash is by example.
 You can go through the commands below a few at a time, trying each one.

-This is a "real" example that uses ffmpeg and a few other libraries.
+This is a “real” example that uses ffmpeg and a few other libraries.
-So to get it to work you must install not just the main shell but the kash "media kit" with extra dependencies.
+So to get it to work you must install not just the main shell but the kash “media kit” with extra dependencies.
 This is discussed in [the installation instructions](#installation-steps).
-If you don't have these already installed, you can add these tools:
+If you don’t have these already installed, you can add these tools:

 Then run `kash` to start.